Updated: April 11, at 5 p.m. EDT

 Jaron Brown, Seattle Seahawks: Brown has an opportunity to be more than just a guy in fantasy.
 The Clemson product has flashed a few times and will content for looks in a rather barren receiving corps.
 At 6-foot-2, Brown could emerge as a red zone favorite for Russell Wilson.

-Paul Richardson, Washington Redskins: The oft-injured Richardson joins his third team in 12 months, meaning he needs to learn yet another system and acclimate to yet another quarterback.
+Paul Richardson, Washington Redskins: The oft-injured Richardson joins an underwhelming receiving corps as he needs to learn another system and acclimate to yet another quarterback.
 Aside from a few splash plays, his offerings should remain paltry for fantasy purposes.